3 Mar 2021

 Lauren Kemp

-Head of Corporate Communications
+Group Head of Corporate Media & Issues

-Established in 1836, Legal & General is one of the UK's leading financial services groups and a major global investor, with over £1.2 trillion in total assets under management* of which a third is international.
-We also provide powerful asset origination capabilities.
-Together, these underpin our leading retirement and protection solutions: we are a leading international player in pension risk transfer, in UK and US life insurance, and in UK workplace pensions and retirement income.
-Through inclusive capitalism, we aim to build a better society by investing in long-term assets that benefit everyone.
+Established in 1836, Legal & General is one of the UK's leading financial services groups and a major global investor, with £1.2 trillion in total assets under management1 of which 40% is international.
+We have a unique and highly synergistic business model, which continues to drive strong returns.
+Legal & General provides powerful asset origination and management capabilities directly to clients, which also underpin our leading retirement and protection solutions.
+We are a leading international player in Pension Risk Transfer, in UK and US life insurance, and in UK workplace pensions and retirement income.
+Our purpose is to improve the lives of our customers and create value for our shareholders.
+Through inclusive capitalism, we are investing in long-term assets, such as real estate and infrastructure, that can help build a better society for the future.

-Legal & General Investment Management is one of Europe’s largest asset managers and a major global investor, with total assets under management of £1.2 trillion1 ($1.4tn, €1.4tn, CHF 1.4tn).
+LGIM is one of Europe’s largest asset managers and a major global investor, with total assets under management of £1.2 trillion1 ($1.5tn, €1.3tn, CHF 1.2tn).
 We work with a wide range of global clients, including pension schemes, sovereign wealth funds, fund distributors and retail investors.

 For more than 50 years, we have built our business through understanding what matters most to our clients and transforming this insight into valuable, accessible investment products and solutions.
 We provide investment expertise across the full spectrum of asset classes including fixed income, equities, commercial property, and cash.
 Our capabilities range from index-tracking and active strategies to liquidity management and liability-based risk management solutions.